spaceitup/checkout-android/README.rst

 Input Validation
 ================

-The Android SDK validates all input values provided by the user for each charge/preset request.
+The Android SDK validates all input values provided by the user before all charge/preset requests.
-The file `validations.json <./payment/src/main/res/raw/validations.json>`_ contains the regular expression definitions that the Payment SDK uses to validate card numbers and verificationCodes.
+The file `validations.json <./payment/src/main/res/raw/validations.json>`_ contains the regular expression definitions that the Payment SDK uses to validate card numbers and verification codes.
-All other validations for input values i.e. expiryMonth and expiryYear are defined in `Validator.java <./payment/src/main/java/net/optile/payment/validation/Validator.java>`_.
+Validations for other input values i.e. expiryMonth and expiryYear are defined in `Validator.java <./payment/src/main/java/net/optile/payment/validation/Validator.java>`_.

 Customise Card validations
 ---------------------